 • Want a combination of relevant coursework and experiential learning through collaboration on actual research projects

-• Are interested in data analysis or statistical programming positions
+• Are interested in data analysis, statistical programming positions or applying for Ph.D. programs upon graduation

 Admission Requirements

-In addition to the general admission requirements of the VCU Graduate School, applicants for the M.S. in biostatistics (including the clinical research or genomics concentrations) are encouraged complete the verbal, quantitative and analytical writing sections of the Graduate Record Exam.
+In addition to the general admission requirements of the VCU Graduate School, applicants for the M.S. in biostatistics (including the clinical research or genomics concentrations) must complete the verbal, quantitative and analytical writing sections of the Graduate Record Exam.
 However, GRE scores are not required for admission.
+This change is new for applicants for Fall 2024.

 All applicants are expected to hold at least a B.S. or B.A. degree.
 Priority is given to applications received by May 15 prior to the fall semester of enrollment.